mlcommons/ck/docs/mlperf/inference/README.md

 Please check our [MLPerf inference submitter orientation slides (July 2023)](https://doi.org/10.5281/zenodo.8144274) explaining why we have developed a common CM interface to run all MLPerf benchmarks.

-Note that only registered and paid MLCommons members can submit official results to MLPerf inference.
+Note that only official (registered) MLCommons members can submit results to MLPerf inference.
 As an alternative, you can also participate in our community submissions to MLPerf via the [cTuning foundation](https://www.linkedin.com/company/ctuning-foundation) (a founding member of MLCommons).